 If you answered ‘no’ to any or all of the above, you’ll find the full report offers practical advice on optimizing your entitlement management strategy.

 Here are some of the key points covered in the report.

 In short, software entitlement management is the function of assigning and tracking usage rights once a purchase has been made, i.e., who is entitled to use what, and how, when, and where they are entitled to use it.

-The mechanics of this process can vary within the same organization, with each product having separate systems of record and fulfilment logistics.
-This is especially true where multiple deployment, licensing and revenue models are in place, meaning data is often monitored and patched together via manual interventions, such as cross-referencing several spreadsheets.
+The mechanics of this process can vary within the same organization, with each product having separate systems of record and fulfillment logistics.
+This is especially true who’ve executed an on-premises to SaaS transition, where multiple deployment, licensing and revenue models are in place, meaning data is often monitored and patched together via manual interventions, such as cross-referencing several spreadsheets.

 Complexity is further compounded for companies that grow through acquisitions, with newly acquired products adding to already intricate procedures, and homegrown systems piling on top of one another.

 As such, centralized software entitlement management is growing in popularity, especially where entitlement data can support the move to SaaS.